Lead Opinion

 It is so ordered.

-JUSTICE STEVENS, concurring.
+concurring.

 My dissent in Michigan v.
 Long was addressed primarily to two concerns.
 First, in adopting a presumption favoring the assertion of federal jurisdiction in ambiguous cases, the Court ignored the longstanding and venerated presumption

 These concerns, however, are not implicated in a case such as this, in which a federal court, in considering a petition for a writ of habeas corpus, must decide whether a state procedural bar constitutes an adequate and independent state ground for denying relief.
 As our decisions in Fay v.
-Noia, 372 U.S. 391, 426-435 (1963), and Wainwright v.
-Sykes, 433 U.S. 72, 82-84 (1977), make clear, an adequate and independent state ground for decision does not dispossess the federal courts of jurisdiction on collateral review.
-More significantly, in considering petitions for relief under
+Noia,

-The rule requiring that a habeas petitioner exhaust available remedies in state court before seeking review of the same claims via federal habeas corpus serves two important interests.
+The rule requiring that a habeas petitioner exhaust available remedies in state court before seeking review of the same claims via federal habeas corpus serves- two important interests.
 First, its roots lie in the respect which the federal courts owe to the procedures erected by the States to correct constitutional errors, and the confidence that state court

-To protect these interests we have held that where a federal habeas petitioner raises a claim which has never been presented in any state forum, a federal court may properly determine whether the claim has been procedurally defaulted under state law, such that a remedy in state court is “unavailable” within the meaning of
+To protect these interests we have held that where a federal habeas petitioner raises a claim which has never been presented in any state forum, a federal court may properly determine whether the claim has been procedurally defaulted under state law, such that a remedy in state court is “unavailable” within the meaning of § 2254(c).
+See Engle v.
+Isaac,

 A contrary rule would make no sense.
-It would require a “plain statement” indicating state reliance on a procedural bar where no state court was ever given the opportunity to pass on either the proсedural posture or the merits of the constitutional claim.
+It would require a “plain statement” indicating state reliance on a procedural bar where no state court was ever given the opportunity to pass on either the procedural posture or the merits of the constitutional claim.
 Moreover, dismissing such petitions

-“We remain confident that, for the most part, ‘victims of a fundamental miscarriage of justice will meet the сause-and-prejudice standard.’
+“We remain confident that, for the most part, ‘victims of a fundamental miscarriage of justice will meet the cause-and-prejudice standard.’
 But we do not pretend that this will always be true.
 Accordingly, we think that in an extraordinary case, where a constitutional violation has probably resulted in the conviction of one who is actually innocent, a federal habeas court may grant the writ even in the absence of a showing of cause for the procedural default.”
 Id., at 495-496 (citation omitted).

 At several points in its opinion, the Court refers to a “miscarriage of justice” test to be applied in conjunction with the cause and prejudice inquiry.
 See ante, at 258, and n.
 2; ante, at 259, n.
 3; ante, at 262.
-I do not read the Court‘s opinion as suggesting any alteration of the relationship between the cause and prejudice inquiry and the narrow exception to the cause requirement where a petitioner cannot show cause but can make a strong showing of probable factual innocence.
-See Smith, supra, at 538-539 (“We similarly reject the suggestion that there is anything ‘fundamentally unfair’ about enforcing procedural default rules in cases devoid of any substantial claim that the alleged error undermined the accuracy of the guilt or sentencing determination“).
-The operative test is cause and prejudicе; there is a kind of “safety valve” for the “extraordinary case” where a substantial claim of factual innocence is precluded by an inability to show cause.
-With this understanding, I join the Court‘s opinion.
+I do not read the Court’s opinion as suggesting any alteration of the relationship between the cause and prejudice inquiry and the narrow exception to the cause requirement where a petitioner cannot show cause but can make a strong showing of probable factual innocence.
+See Smith, supra, at 538-539 (“We similarly reject the suggestion that there is anything ‘fundamentally unfair’ about enforcing procedural default rules in cases devoid of any substantial claim that the alleged error undermined the accuracy of the guilt or sentencing determination”).
+The operative test is cause and prejudice; there is a kind of “safety valve” for the “extraordinary case” where a substantial claim of factual innocence is precluded by an inability to show cause.
+With this understanding, I join the Court’s opinion.

-JUSTICE KENNEDY, dissenting.
+dissenting.

 This case presents the question whether a federal court may entertain a habeas corpus petition, without a showing of cause and prejudice, if the state court to which the federal